lulav/LRS_Documentation/docs_tutorials/poliastro/poliastro.md

 ### Running in Cloud

 [Upload project to CITROS Server](https://citros.io/doc/docs_tutorials/getting_started/#upload-to-citros-server). <br/>
+Set up the performance setup listed in ```.citros/simulations/simulation_poliastro_atmo_drag.json```: for cloud run the recommended timeout value is 360 seconds, 4 CPU, 4 GPU and 2048 MB of Memory.<br />
 Finally, we can run the simulation in the cloud.<br />
 We will run the simulation 10 times by adding `-c 10` to the command and run it in the CITROS server by adding `-r` to the command: